College Park–University of Maryland station

-College Park–University of Maryland station is a Washington Metro and MARC station located in College Park, Maryland, near the University of Maryland, College Park campus.
-It is served by the Metro Green Line and limited service on the MARC Camden Line.
-The Metro Yellow Line is scheduled to begin service to the station on December 31, 2025.
-Additionally, light rail Purple Line is planned to begin service at the station in 2027.
+College Park–University of Maryland station is a Washington Metro and MARC station located in College Park, Maryland, United States, near the University of Maryland, College Park campus.
+It is served by the Green Line and Yellow Line on the Metro while also providing limited service on the MARC Camden Line.
+The light rail Purple Line is planned to begin service at the station in late 2027.